Islandora/documentation/docs/mvp/mvp_doc.md

 A connector will listen to Fedora events and index RDF in a SPARQL 1.1 triplestore.
 This is provided by the Fedora community as part of the [fcrepo-camel-toolbox](https://github.com/fcrepo4-exts/fcrepo-camel-toolbox/tree/master/fcrepo-indexing-triplestore) project.

-#### Salmon (formerly Sync)
+#### Sync

-[Salmon](https://github.com/Islandora-CLAW/Salmon) is a sub-project that provides two connectors for keeping information between Fedora and Drupal in sync.
+A a sub-project of [Alpaca](https://github.com/Islandora-CLAW/Alpaca) that provides two connectors for keeping information between Fedora and Drupal in sync.
 One, which indexes content in Fedora from Drupal events, is always running.
 The other, which indexes content in Drupal based on state in Fedora, is manually triggered through a re-indexing process like other fcrepo-camel-toolbox connectors.

 #### Alpaca

-[Alpaca](https://github.com/Islandora-CLAW/Alpaca) responds to creation and update events for binary files and creates derivative files based on the microservices it finds available for that type of binary in API-X. Derivatives are then ingested into Drupal, with Salmon making sure they get flushed back to Fedora.
+[Alpaca](https://github.com/Islandora-CLAW/Alpaca) responds to creation and update events for binary files and creates derivative files based on the microservices it finds available for that type of binary in API-X. Derivatives are then ingested into Drupal, with Sync making sure they get flushed back to Fedora.

 ## Request Flows